Lobuche Peak Climbing with Everest Base Camp Trek

 • Maximum Altitude5,364 m

-On this day, you will climb up to Kalapatthar, which is approximately 5555 meters above sea level, on this day as you proceed towards Lobuche Peak.
+On this day, you will climb up to Kalapatthar, which is approximately 5545 meters above sea level, as you proceed towards Lobuche Peak.
 For approximately two hours, the best view of Mount Everest, among other things, is from Noptse, Lotse.
 You should strive to arrive at Lobuche Base Camp on schedule.
 The Gorakshep-Lobuche Base Camp trail is a steep and difficult terrain to navigate after leaving Kalapathar.
 You'll exert yourself while following your guide's lead.
 The glacier formed by Lobuche Peak will then be visible in the middle, with dazzling mountain vistas above the glacier surface.

 • MealsBreakfast, Lunch & Dinner